 Before you can vote you must be registered.
 If you have not voted in some time or are not sure you that are registered you should confirm your registration status.
-It is important to know that the registration deadline this year for the general election in November it is Monday October 12, 2020.
+It is important to know that the registration deadline this year for the State Elections in November it is Monday, October 11, 2021.
 You can confirm, register, and get more information on voting and voter registration on our state’s Virginia Department of Elections website.

 Or you can confirm registration status or register at our local registrar office.

 367 Virginia Ave

 Wednesday: 8:30 AM - 4:30 PM

 [Office closes 11:30 - 12:30 for lunch most days]

 Lastly you need to vote and make your voice heard.

 It is now the law that you no longer need an excuse to apply for an absentee ballot.
 Your request for your ballot must received by the Registrar by 5:00 PM Friday, October 30, 2021.

 Be sure that your vote counts, vote early!
 With the recent changes to the US Postal service it is advisable not to wait to the last minute.